 Topaz Sharpen AI has 3 processing modes: sharpen, stabilize, and focus.
 The names kind of speak for themselves on what they’re meant for.

 For the pelican image, I found stabilize to work best.
 It resulted in significant improvments to detail and sharpness.
 Also, the out-of-focus areas of the images were also improved including the pelican in the background.

 I also tested the focus mode on the same image.
 The results were not so good but keep in mind the out of focus areas were really blurry so I wasn’t expecting a work of art.

-The next image I tested was from inside a moving vehicle where I photographed another moving vehicle and some guanacos running in Bolivia.
+The next image I tested with Topaz Sharpen AI was from inside a moving vehicle where I photographed another moving vehicle and some guanacos running in Bolivia.
 It was shot at 1/2500 and the image came out a bit blurry.